-DSLs will respond to concerns in-line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local Effective Support Guidance / Windscreen'.
+DSLs will respond to concerns in-line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people.
+Responding to incidents an safeguarding children and young people' (UKCIS Feb 2024) and 'Sharing nudes and semi-nudes:advice for education settings working with children and young people' (DfSIT, March 2024).
+The local Effective Support Guidance will also be used as a point of reference.
 When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: